-- 1. What are the barriers to financial literacy and how could financial independence be promoted among women? - 2.
+- 1. What are the barriers to financial inclusion and how could financial independence be promoted among women? - 2.
 What strategies can promote equal say for women in household decisions, especially concerning their own health? - 3.
-What measures can households endorse and support to improve women's autonomy?
+What are the pathways to creating a safe environment for women to enable physical independence and mobility?